-65% of the families from the programme villages have responded positively saying the cash income at the family level has been increased in comparison to the control villages.
-This impact is due to the wage earning from the project activities and also from the sale of surplus agriculture produces like pulses, oilseeds, vegetables and other cash crops.
-This gives a fare picture of monetisation of the economy replacing the traditional barter system of transaction.
+84% of the families from the programme villages have responded positively saying that the cash income at the family level has increased in comparison to the previous year.
+This impact is due to the wage earning from the project activities and from the sale of surplus agriculture produces like pulses, oilseeds, vegetables and other cash crops.
+This gives a fare picture of monetization of the economy replacing the traditional barter system of transaction.